 6-Benzylaminopurine (BAP) is a first generation cytokinin plant growth regulator influencing plant growth and development.
 It is widely used as a supplement in plant growth media.
-It can inhibit respiratory kinase and increase past-harvest life of green vegetables.
-6-Benzylaminipurine is sparingly soluble (0.44 mg/ml).
+It can inhibit respiratory kinase and increase post-harvest life.
+6-Benzylaminipurine is sparingly soluble in water.

 |Mechanism of Action||Cytokinins are involved in photosynthesis, nutrient assimilation, stress responses, and senescence.
 They are recognized by histidine kinases, and this signal triggers gene expression.|